treggon/treggon/README.md

 - 🌱 I’m currently coding more C#, Blazor, Python
 - 💞️ I’m looking to collaborate on automation projects for business
 - 📫 How to reach me treggon@gmail.com
+- I have most of my projects private, but I commit 3-4 times per week.

 <!---
 treggon/treggon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.